gonghao1/GN-ACCESSING/README.md

 You can also adjust the parameters in the code to obtain the minimum UAV energy consumption and the minimum number of UAVs in multi-UAV GN-accessing tasks for any scenario.

-If our paper is accepted, we will open source all the code.